cyanzhong/docs.taio.app/docs/editor/search.md

 <img class="bordered_img" src="../editor/assets/IMG_9.png" />

-If you are using an external keyboard on Mac or iPad, `⌘ ⇧ O` will also bring this up.
+If you are using an external keyboard on Mac or iPad, "⌘ ⇧ O" will also bring this up.

 ## Find in Document